Ex-risks/Ex-Cursus/README.md

-# Cursus
+# Ex-Cursus

 ## Introduction

 An interface to a series of agent-based cartographic experiments in animal movement, 2021–2023.
 Asad Khan.

-Cursus is an interface for a series of research experiments conducted between 2021 and 2023, each using agent-based simulation to investigate animal movement.
+Ex-Cursus, from its latinate _cursus_ "course" is an interface for a series of research experiments conducted between 2021 and 2023, each using agent-based simulation to investigate animal movement.
 The research is guided by a broader question: How does movement become memory, and how does memory shape the paths through which living beings inhabit the world?

 This repository contains both the interface and the computational model that drives it.
 In each experiment, the map emerges directly from the movements of simulated animals.
 Every animal is an agent with its own internal state, behavioural capacities, and local rules.
 As the agents move, they inscribe lines; as those lines accumulate, they become the map.
 There is no prior basemap.
 The resulting drawing records where the animals travelled, how frequently they returned, and the order in which their routes developed.

-The project was initially inspired by the National Geographic documentaries _A Deer Migration You Have to See to Believe_ (2014) and _Incredible Animal Journeys_ (2023), and _Sheep Teach Each Other How to Migrate Long Distances_(2018).
+The project was initially inspired by the National Geographic documentaries _A Deer Migration You Have to See to Believe_ (2014) and _Incredible Animal Journeys_ (2023), and _Sheep Teach Each Other How to Migrate Long Distances_ (2018).
 These works introduced migration as a form of socially learned and collectively maintained knowledge.
 This idea was further grounded in research by Brett Jesmer and colleagues (2018), which showed that large-mammal migration routes are not simply fixed at birth: they can be learned, socially transmitted, and gradually reconstructed by translocated populations over several generations.

 Two additional sources shaped the project’s method.
 Tim Ingold’s account of the line as a trace of movement (2007) suggested that the route itself, drawn directly, could become the primary record.
 Craig Reynolds’s distributed model of flocking (1987) supplied the computational principle: coherent global patterns can emerge from local interactions, the defining operation of agent-based modelling.

+The series became the basis for a successive experiments,_ Spacing Prediction_, which replaces fixed behavioural rules with multi-agent reinforcement learning and introduces anticipatory systems — in Robert Rosen's sense of a system that acts on an internal predictive model of future state (Rosen, 1985) — to ecological modelling and cartographic drawing.

+Both belong to a longer programme: building small, legible simulated worlds — toy-worlds — as instruments for studying/training spatial intelligence.
+Each world fixes a few mechanisms, exposes them as parameters, and renders their spatial consequences directly, so that questions about memory, anticipation, and movement can be examined through construction.

 ## The Movement Model